The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 The Golden Pavilion, Kinkaku-ji Temple (金閣寺), is one of Kyoto's most photographed sites, and for good reason.
 The building is covered in gold leaf, sits beside a pond designed to create perfect reflections, and changes character depending on the weather and season.

 The challenge is timing.
-Arrive right at opening (8:30 AM in summer from March-November, or 9 AM in winter), and you get maybe fifteen minutes before tour buses arrive.
+Arrive right at opening, which is typically 9 AM, to get a calmer visit before tour groups arrive.
 The visit is one-way: enter, walk a set path viewing the pavilion from several angles, exit through the gardens.
 The entire loop takes 30-45 minutes.

 After leaving, the surrounding area includes Ryoan-ji, a famous rock garden, and smaller temples worth visiting if you have time.
 But don't feel obligated to see more temples just because they're nearby.
 Kyoto has over 1,600 temples.
 Choose two or three per day.